-Contractor Termination Lawsuits: The Architect’s Risks and How to Manage Them, a white paper authored by Bryan Hale, Esq., is aimed at helping architects understand the variables when an owner declares a contractor in default of a construction contract.
+Contractor Termination Lawsuits: The Architect’s Risks and How to Manage Them, a risk report authored by Bryan Hale, Esq., is aimed at helping architects understand the variables when an owner declares a contractor in default of a construction contract.
 These variables include the parties likely to sue the architect, the claims likely to be made by particular parties, the stages of a construction project most likely to foster disputes, and the legal defenses available to the architect.

 The AIA Trust wants AIA members to gain a better understanding of defensive measures that they can employ in their practices and their contracts to lessen risk, avoid liability, and limit exposure.
-Find out what you can do to protect yourself and your practice from the library of AIA Trust white papers on evolving risks.